Skip to main content

 # Undo multiple commits

-# Make a new commit that reverses an old one (safe for shared code)
+# Create a NEW commit that reverses an old one (safe for shared branches)

 git revert abc123

-# Don't reset pushed commits!
+# Don't use reset on pushed commits!
 Use revert instead:

 git revert abc123